 At the moment, the criminal case against Aleksander Orlow remains open.
 He is forbidden to travel outside of the city of Odessa.

 A violation of reasonable time limits of criminal proceedings is a common problem in Ukraine.
-According to a research, carried out by the Open Dialog Foundation, more than 400 persons have been held in pre-trial detention centres for more than 2 years, pending a court verdict.
+According to a research, carried out by the Open Dialogue Foundation, more than 400 persons have been held in pre-trial detention centres for more than 2 years, pending a court verdict.

 The case of Aleksander Orlow is an example of overly prolonged detention of a person in a detention facility.
 One of the reasons for this ongoing situation is the impunity of law enforcement officers, whose actions lead to the prolongation of criminal proceedings.
-The Open Dialog Foundation believes that the closure of the criminal proceedings regarding the falsification of evidence in Orlow’s case is a consequence of a shameful practice of covering the violations of representatives of law enforcement agencies.
+The Open Dialogue Foundation believes that the closure of the criminal proceedings regarding the falsification of evidence in Orlow’s case is a consequence of a shameful practice of covering the violations of representatives of law enforcement agencies.
 We hereby call for a resumption of a thorough and objective investigation.